geocodeearth/autocomplete-demo/README.md

 time.
 The `/v1/search` endpoint, which has enhanced logic for complete inputs, is used when necessary.

 ### Signup
-To get your own API key to add autocomplete to your website, visit [geocode.earth](https://geocode.earth).
+To get your own API key to add autocomplete to your website, visit [Geocode Earth](https://geocode.earth).